Biomineralization

 Biomineralization: Complete conversion of organic substances to inorganic derivatives by living organisms, especially micro-organisms.

 Fossil skeletal parts from extinct belemnite cephalopods of the Jurassic – these contain mineralized calcite and aragonite.

-Biomineralization, also written biomineralisation, is the process by which living organisms produce minerals, (Note: The International Union of Pure and Applied Chemistry defines biomineralization as "mineralization caused by cell-mediated phenomena" and notes that it "is a process generally concomitant to biodegradation".) often resulting in hardened or stiffened mineralized tissues.
-It is an extremely widespread phenomenon: all six taxonomic kingdoms contain members that can form minerals, and over 60 different minerals have been identified in organisms.
-Examples include silicates in algae and diatoms, carbonates in invertebrates, and calcium phosphates and carbonates in vertebrates.
+Biomineralization, also written biomineralisation, is the process by which living organisms produce or retain inorganic minerals, (Note: The International Union of Pure and Applied Chemistry defines biomineralization as "mineralization caused by cell-mediated phenomena" and notes that it "is a process generally concomitant to biodegradation".) often resulting in hardened or stiffened mineralized tissues.
+It is an extremely widespread phenomenon: all six taxonomic kingdoms of the Earth's biosphere contain members that can form minerals, and over 60 different minerals have been identified in organisms.
+Examples include silicates in algae, diatoms and sponges, carbonates in invertebrates, and calcium phosphates and carbonates in vertebrates.
 These minerals often form structural features such as sea shells and the bone in mammals and birds.

 Organisms have been producing mineralized skeletons for the past 550 million years.
 Calcium carbonates and calcium phosphates are usually crystalline, but silica organisms (such as sponges and diatoms) are always non-crystalline minerals.
 Other examples include copper, iron, and gold deposits involving bacteria.
 Biologically formed minerals often have special uses such as magnetic sensors in magnetotactic bacteria (Fe_{3}O_{4}), gravity-sensing devices (CaCO_{3}, CaSO_{4}, BaSO_{4}) and iron storage and mobilization (Fe_{2}O_{3}•H_{2}O in the protein ferritin).

 In terms of taxonomic distribution, the most common biominerals are the phosphate and carbonate salts of calcium that are used in conjunction with organic polymers such as collagen and chitin to give structural support to bones and shells.
 The structures of these biocomposite materials are highly controlled from the nanometer to the macroscopic level, resulting in complex architectures that provide multifunctional properties.
-Because this range of control over mineral growth is desirable for materials engineering applications, there is interest in understanding and elucidating the mechanisms of biologically-controlled biomineralization.
+Because this range of control over mineral growth is desirable for materials engineering applications, there is interest in understanding and elucidating the mechanisms of biologically controlled biomineralization.